destroy-musick/multi-split-flap/README.md

 <h1>Usage</h1>

 Before running the main.py script to initialise the split-flap application, all Arduino/Arduino-like modules need to be registered using the arduinoregistration.py script.
+This requires **python3** to run

 **PREPARING ARDUINO**